2.14. Working with threads

 async def main():

-# Running in parallel
+# Run two blocking calls in parallel

 blocking_function(),